likamrat/fl-arc-gitops/docs/DEMO_TALK_TRACK.md

 4. Position applications on respective desktops
 5. Use `Ctrl + Win + ←/→` to switch between desktops during demo

+> **Note:** When presenting on a stage with a dedicated PowerPoint station, you may only need 2 desktops (Browser and VSC+Terminal) since PowerPoint will be on a separate system.

 ![Windows Virtual Desktops](img/interface/desktops.png)

 ### 📊 PowerPoint Setup